selgik/selgik.github.io/_posts/2022-02-04-project-note.md

 title: P1/ Project Note
 ---
 ## Overview
-* This is the part 1 of project note.
+* This is the part 1 of project#1 note.
 * See the final deliverable in this [post](https://selgik.github.io/data-viz/) (Project#1).

 ## Table of Contents